Wednesday, December 23, 2020

 Biking, resistant training, flexibility, shadow boxing all play a part in fitness.

-Walking the dog is an
+Walking the dog is an easy 1-mile walk at the end of the day |

 I have shared the stories of people who have lived long lives and why they were able.